-Specify the time that you want the report to start from. clipEndStr is the timestamp in milliseconds, or is in the format <region-name>:start or <region-name>:end to use the start or end time of a region.
+Specify the time that you want the report to start from. clipStartStr is the timestamp in milliseconds or the frame number followed by f.
+For example, --clip-start=500 starts the clip at 500ms, or --clip-start=500f starts the clip at the 500th frame.
+Alternatively you can use the format <region-name>:start or <region-name>:end to use the start or end time of a region.